NerdAroAce/NerdAroAce/README.md

 - 👋 Hi, I’m ama
-- 👀 I’m interested in computer science, art and aviation
+- 👀 I’m interested in computer science and art
-- 🌱 I’m currently in highschool and also learning aviation for getting a SPL sailplane license at Aeroclubul Romaniei
+- 🌱 I’m currently in highschool
-- 💞️ I’m looking to learn to do something useful with my very basic programming knowledge
+- 💞️ I’m looking to learn
-- 📫 How to reach me discord (username: justcallmeama )
+- 📫 How to reach me: discord (username: justcallmeama )
 - 😄 Pronouns: they/she
 - 🏳️‍⚧️ Trans rights are human rights :3
-- ⚡ Fun fact: theres 3 squawk cheatcodes in aviation.
-7500 to fly with F15s.
-7600 to mute the annoying ATC and do whatever you want.
-7700 to get priority landing anywhere.

 <!---
 NerdAroAce/NerdAroAce is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.